-Chief Webb holds a Bachelor’s in Criminal Justice, and a Masters in Criminology.
-He started his career as a Cadet in 1974 in Springfield Missouri and he retired as a Lieutenant after 28 years of service with the Springfield Police Department.
-He moved on to become the Police Chief in Marionville where he helped combine the Marionville and Aurora departments where he became Deputy Police Chief.
-After 2 years of service at the Marionville/Aurora Police Department he moved to Bolivar and assumed the position of Police Chief, where he has worked hard to upgrade their investigations, training, and fleet.
-Chief Mark Webb is committed to protecting our most vulnerable citizens: women, children, seniors and those who suffer from mental illnesses; he has become known as the Chief who cares too much.
-Chief Mark Webb has served as an Officer of the law for 40 years and has definitely earned the title of Legendary Crime Fighter and has proved himself to be a servant of the people.
+Chief Webb holds a Bachelor’s Degree in Criminal Justice and a Master’s Degree in Criminology.
+He started his career as a cadet in 1974 in Springfield, Missouri, and he retired as a Lieutenant after 28 years of service with the Springfield Police Department.
+He moved on to become the Police Chief in Marionville where he helped combine the Marionville and Aurora departments, where he became Deputy Police Chief.
+After 2 years of service at the Marionville/Aurora Police Department, he moved to Bolivar and assumed the position of Police Chief on July 9, 2013.
+He has worked hard to upgrade the department’s investigations, training and fleet.
+Chief Webb is committed to protecting our most vulnerable citizens: women, children, seniors and those who suffer from mental illnesses.
+He has become known as the chief who cares too much.
+Chief Webb has served as an officer of the law for 40 years and has definitely earned the title of Legendary Crime Fighter and has proven himself to be a servant of the people.

 Fire Chief – Brent Watkins

-Brent Watkins the Fire Chief for the City of Bolivar as of September 1.
+Brent Watkins has served as the Fire Chief for the City of Bolivar since September 1, 2019.
 Brent began his career as a volunteer firefighter for the City of Bolivar in 1999.
-He was hired as Deputy Chief in 2012 and has served the city in the role of Emergency Management Director since that time.
+He was hired as Deputy Chief in 2012 and also serves the City in the role of Emergency Management Director since that time.

 Board of Aldermen

-Bolivar has a Mayor-Board of Aldermen form of government with a Mayor and eight Aldermen.
-The Mayor is elected to a two year term; the Aldermen to two year terms.
-There is a city election the first Tuesday of April at which city officials are elected.
-The city is divided into four wards with two aldermen representing each ward.
+Bolivar has a Mayor-Board of Aldermen form of government with a mayor and eight aldermen.
+The mayor is elected to a three year term; the aldermen to two year terms.
+There is a municipal election the first Tuesday of April at which City officials are elected.
+The City is divided into four wards with two aldermen representing each ward.
 Each year four aldermen, one from each ward, are up for election.

 Aldermen – Ward 1